wp-plugins/chatroll-live-chat/readme.txt

 * Get it Free today
 * Upgrade anytime for additional capacity and support

-<a href='http://wordpress.org/extend/plugins/chatroll-live-chat/installation/'>**Install Chatroll Now &raquo;**</a>

 == Installation ==

 **Quick Install**

-<a href='http://chatroll.com/create'>**Click here**</a> to create a Chatroll.
+<a href="http://chatroll.com/create" target="_blank">**Click here**</a> to create a Chatroll.
 Choose the "WordPress Self-Hosted" instructions to install the plugin and add Chatroll to your sidebar, posts and pages.

 **Manual Install**

 1. Download and extract the plugin
 2. Upload the `chatroll-live-chat` directory to your `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. <a href='http://chatroll.com/create'>**Click here**</a> to create a Chatroll.
+4. <a href="http://chatroll.com/create" target="_blank">**Click here**</a> to create a Chatroll.
 Choose the "WordPress Self-Hosted" instructions to add Chatroll to your sidebar, posts and pages.

 == Frequently Asked Questions ==